ElectroYModz/reddit-draw-bot/README.md

 # reddit-draw-bot
-to run it first install the requirements with pip install -r requirements.txt Fill up .env
+to run it first install the requirements with pip install -r requirements.txt<br>
+Fill up .env

 ENV_PLACE_USERNAME is the username of the developer account<br>